-Nothing says “freedom” quite like a recreational vehicle.
+Nothing says freedom quite like a recreational vehicle.
 Having the ability to travel from one place to another and still enjoy the comforts of home is very appealing.
-Whether you intend to explore locally or take a road trip across America, mishaps can occur, and you’ll want to be protected.
-While some personal auto insurance policies allow you to add an RV, many prefer the specialty coverage that comes with RV insurance.
-As you begin your search for the right RV insurance policy, here are just five questions that you’ll want to ask:
+Whether you intend to explore locally or take a road trip across America, mishaps happen.
+That’s why you require some protection.
+While some personal Auto Insurance policies allow you to add an RV, you should first consider the specialty coverage that comes with RV Insurance.
+As you begin your search for the right RV Insurance policy, below are five questions that to ask first.

 What Does RV Insurance Cover?

-- Comprehensive coverage.
-This coverage will cover the cost of repairing or replacing your RV due to loss or damage from non-collision-related events such as theft, fire, vandalism, and hail.
+- Comprehensive Coverage.
+This covers the cost of repairing or replacing your RV due to loss or damage from non-collision-related events like theft, fire, vandalism and hail.

-- Collision coverage.
-This will help cover the cost of repairing or replacing your RV if it is involved in a motor vehicle accident.
+- Collision Coverage.
+This helps cover the cost of repairing or replacing your RV if it is involved in a motor vehicle accident.

-- Contents coverage.
-Everything in your RV, from electronics and kitchenware to clothing falls under the umbrella of “contents.”
-You’ll want this coverage in the event that these items are lost, damaged, or destroyed.
+- Contents Coverage.
+Everything in your RV, such as electronics, kitchenware and clothing is covered in the event that they are lost, damaged or destroyed.

-- Medical payments coverage.
+- Medical Payments.
 This coverage pays for the medical expenses of you or your passengers due to an accident.

-Some RV insurance policies have “usage” limits with the idea that you are using your motorhome as a recreational vehicle as opposed to a home.
-For example, there may be a limit of 150 days per year of RV use, which should give you plenty of time to enjoy the great outdoors.
-If you need additional coverage, there are other policies available that may better suit your needs.
+Some RV Insurance policies have “usage” limits with the idea that you are using your motorhome as a recreational vehicle and not a full-time home.
+For example, there may be a limit of 150 days per year of RV use in which your coverage is effective.
+If you need additional coverage, ask your agent about full-time RV Insurance coverage.